goschtl/zope/zc.vault/trunk/src/zc/vault/README.txt

     >>> events[-1].old_keys
     ('abe', 'barbara', 'donald')

-In some circumstances it's easier set the new order from a set of tokens.
+In some circumstances it's easier to set the new order from a set of tokens.
 In that case the "updateOrderFromTokens" method is useful.

     >>> def getToken(key):
     ...     return i.contents(k).token